tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A> You can see in this way, the UI test code is just another example of a port (the UI driver interface) and it's adapters.
 A>

-We can improve on this test slightly by faking out Yahoo and forcing it to return a caned response.
+We can improve on this test slightly by faking out Yahoo and forcing it to return a caned response (a price of `200.10` for each request).

 {title="Example 2: Same test but with a faked out market data service", lang="java", line-numbers="on"}
 ~~~~~~~